GabrieleEffgen/transformationlab/cases/03-enterprise-performance-management/README.md

 | Employee resistance | Involve users in design and provide role-based support |
 | Operational disruption | Pilot changes and use readiness gates before scaling |

-## 10. Expected Business Impact
+## 10. Business Impact and results

-The transformation is expected to improve operational control, decision speed, accountability, workforce capability, customer outcomes, and financial performance.
-Final benefits would be validated jointly by operations and finance.
+The transformation improved
+- 100% KPI definition governance getting the operational control working.
+- Reporting effort reduced by 100%, one it became automatic.
+- Decision cycle shortened and closer to the problems
+- Action closure above 90%, simplifying what was done.
+- Benefits linked to strategic objectives, making capability of plant increase 10%.

 ## 11. Executive Takeaway